chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 }
 ```

-We are almost ready to render oour scene.
+We are almost ready to render our scene.
 The last thing to do is to implement the methods of the `Scene` protocol to
  add some movement to the scene.
 This method will be called by a one tap gesture attached to the main view that will
  render our scene (We will see it in a few moments).
 Inside it we use the method `runAction` to rotate the camera
  around its pivot, that we moved previously to have a rotation axis to move the camera around the scene.